CSCfi/csc-user-guide/docs/apps/palm.md

 The PALM model system is free software.
 It can be redistributed and/or modified under the terms of the GNU General Public License (v3).
 ## Available

-At CSC - IT Center for Science PALM is installed on [Puhti and Mahti](../computing/available-systems.md) servers.
+At CSC - IT Center for Science PALM is installed on [Puhti, Mahti and LUMI](../computing/available-systems.md) servers.
 Versions available are listed when running the installation script, see below.

 ## Usage

 After login on the server, give command

+    module spider palm

+This gives you a list of installed versions.
+To load of the version of your choice, give command

+    module load palm/<version>

+On LUMI you need to load first the module environment

+    module use /appl/local/csc/modulefiles
+    module spider palm
-    module load palm
+    module load palm/<version>

 Link for to read the instruction file is created,